 Student psychiatry society

-We host events that put knowledge across in engage and novel ways.
-This includes our film and psychiatry series, looking at how popular depictions of mental illness deviate or stay true to realities; discussions from consultants around the lessons worth learning; and further afield work like the history of gender, sexuality and psychiatry.
-We wish to respond to societal issues around mental health, with the Life Esidimeni tragedy highlighting the back seat of psychiatric patients in our country.
+We host events that put knowledge across in engaging and novel ways.
+This includes our film and psychiatry series, looking at how popular depictions of mental illness deviate or stay true to realities; exciting discussions from consultants around the lessons worth learning; and interesting insight into pertinent research being done within the field.
+We also wish to respond to societal issues around mental health, as well as linking mental health to neuroscientific, surgical and medical fields, through collaboration with other UCT societies.

-Beyond the talks and projects and events, if we could achieve just one goal it would be further bringing mental health into the common discourse in health sciences.
+Beyond the talks, projects and events, if we could achieve just one goal it would be further bringing mental health into common discourse within the health sciences.

 - Researchers wanting students to work on their projects, or researchers wanting to share their work;